sumpfork/dominiontabs/README.md

 <!--TODO update this doc to pull pre-built images from GitHub once those are set up-->

 Which will, by default, dump the output of the help text of the CLI tool.
 But we're going to want to add in some extra args 99% of the time.

 1. Bind mount to an output directory (`-v`) and tell the script to output there so that we get a PDF in the local filesystem when things are done (`--outfile ./output/foo.pdf`).
-2. Add the `--rm` argo to tell docker not to save a container each time it runs.
+1. Add the `--rm` argo to tell docker not to save a container each time it runs.
+1. Point to the fonts built in to the image with `--font-dir /fonts`
-3. Add a few CLI args to reduce the runtime and file size (`--expansions cornucopia`).
+1. Add a few CLI args to reduce the runtime and file size (`--expansions cornucopia`).

 So now we have

 `docker run --rm -v $PWD/output:/app/output dominiontabs --expansions cornucopia --outfile ./output/dominion_dividers_docker.pdf`

 Once that runs you should have under your current directory:

 `./output/dominion_dividers_docker.pdf`